 Authors:

-- Prof. Dmitrienko) GMLPUZ "Chelyabinsk Regional Clinical Hospital", Medgorodok
+2Microsurgery Department (Head - V.N.
+Dmitrienko) State Medical Healthcare Institution "Chelyabinsk Regional Clinical Hospital", Medgorodok

 Place of publication:

-a prospective randomized simple “blind” controlled study of the influence of domestic derivatives of 3-oxypyrididine and ambercal acid (Emoxypin, Reimberin, Mexidol) on the effectiveness of the complex treatment of patients with primary open-angle glaucoma (Lugus) was carried out.
-It was established that the two-week intravenous administration of 3-oxypyridine derivatives (Emoxypin and Mexidol) has a retinoprotective effect after 14 days from the beginning of treatment with 3 months delayed by 3 months changes in blood flow velocity in the central artery of the retina (CAS).
-The rectinoprotective effect of Emoxypin (a single dose of 150 mg) was manifested by a decrease in the horizontal dimensions of a blind spot after 2 weeks, followed by a decrease in the ultimate diastolic velocity of the blood flow in the CAS, 3 months after the end of infusion therapy.
-The use of Mexidol (a single dose of 300 mg) after 14 days from the start of treatment caused an expansion of the total field of view when using a test object with an area of 16 mm2 with a concomitant decrease in the threshold of the optic sensitivity of the optic nerve and a decrease in the severity of the Lugus-Associated hypotimia.
-3 months after the end of the introduction of Mexidol, all speed indicators of blood flow to the CAS increased.
-Reimberin (a single dose of a 400 ml of a 1.5% solution of reamberin, representing a combination of polyelectric mixture of sodium meglumin of succinate) did not have a retinoprotective effect, but caused prospective changes in the lipid spectrum of blood and an increase in the ultimate diastolic velocity of blood flow to the CAS.
-Mexidol, at the same time, which is a derivative of 3-oxypyridine and amber acid, exceeds the isolated derivatives of 3-oxypyrididine (emoxypin) and amber acid (reamberin) in terms of the severity of the retinoprotective effect, a positive effect on the condition of the optic nerve and the mood of patients of the soup.
+A prospective, randomized, single-blind, controlled study was conducted to evaluate the effect of domestically produced 3-hydroxypyridine and succinic acid derivatives (emoxipine, reamberin, and mexidol) on the efficacy of combination treatment for patients with primary open-angle glaucoma (POAG).
+Two-week intravenous administration of 3-hydroxypyridine derivatives (emoxipine and mexidol) was found to exert a retinoprotective effect 14 days after treatment initiation, with changes in central retinal artery (CRA) blood flow velocity delayed for 3 months.
+The rectinoprotective effect of emoxypine (a single dose of 150 mg) was manifested by a decrease in the horizontal dimensions of the blind spot after 2 weeks, followed by a decrease in end-diastolic CRA blood flow velocity 3 months after the end of infusion therapy.
+Mexidol (a single dose of 300 mg) administered 14 days after the start of treatment resulted in an expansion of the total visual field using a 16 mm2 test object, accompanied by a decrease in the optic nerve electrical sensitivity threshold and a reduction in the severity of POAG-associated hypothymia.
+Three months after the end of Mexidol administration, all blood flow velocity parameters in the central retinal artery increased.
+Reamberin (a single dose of 400 ml of a 1.5% Reamberin solution, a polyelectrolyte mixture containing meglumine sodium succinate) had no retinoprotective effect but caused proatherogenic changes in blood lipid profiles and a 3-month delayed increase in end-diastolic blood flow velocity in the central retinal artery.
+Mexidol, which is simultaneously a derivative of 3-oxypyridine and succinic acid, is superior to isolated derivatives of 3-oxypyridine (emoxipine) and succinic acid (reamberin) in terms of the severity of the retinoprotective effect, positive influence on the condition of the optic nerve and the mood of patients with POAG.